 You can either make it a weekend trip and go camping or just go for a day hike to spend some time in nature near the city.
 Mount Laguna is only about an hour drive from downtown San Diego.

-A great place to bring the kids, Waterfront Park is full of playgrounds, picnic areas, grassy areas, slides, and interactive spray fountains for kids to run through.
+Waterfront Park is full of playgrounds, picnic areas, grassy areas, slides, and interactive spray fountains for kids to run through.

 Best Museums in San Diego

 One of the best things to do in San Diego when it rains (or not) is checking out the many world renowned museums around the city.

 Located in Balboa Park, the Museum of Man is housed in a historic building and a popular cultural anthropology museum in San Diego.